OctopusDeploy/blog/blog/2022-11/deprecating-authentication-extensions/index.md

 If you haven't built and installed custom authentication extensions for your Octopus Server instance, then these changes don't impact you.
 You can stop reading now and continue upgrading without any changes required.

-If you have built your own authentication assemblies from a direct fork of one of [our authentication libraries](https://octopus.com/docs/administration/server-extensibility/customizing-an-octopus-deploy-server-extension), there are some important changes listed below that you need to make so authentication continues working in new versions of Octopus Server from 2022.4.
+If you have built your own authentication assemblies from a direct fork of one of [our authentication libraries](https://octopus.com/docs/administration/server-extensibility/customizing-an-octopus-deploy-server-extension), there are important changes listed below that you need to make so authentication continues working in new versions of Octopus Server from 2022.4.

-In future builds of Octopus Server at the end of 2023 these work arounds will also be deprecated resulting in all custom authentication mechanisms no longer working.
+In future builds of Octopus Server at the end of 2023, these work arounds will also be deprecated, resulting in all custom authentication mechanisms no longer working.

 ### Enable with environment variable